Encore! Jazz Sessions: The “Cello Goblin” Rushad Eggleston

 July 24 @ 8:00 pm$

-If you’re looking for something wild and imaginative, cellist Rushad Eggelston aka the “cello goblin” will blow your mind!
-Rushad Eggelston is the most impressive alternative cello player, a kazoo player, a wild jazz vocalist, and an inventor of his own language both verbally and musically.
+If you’re looking for something wild and imaginative, cellist Rushad Eggleston aka the “cello goblin” will blow your mind!
+Rushad Eggleston is the most impressive alternative cello player, a kazoo player, a wild jazz vocalist, and an inventor of his own language both verbally and musically.
 A graduate of Berklee College of Music on full scholarship, the first to receive as a string player, Rushad has toured extensively performing and teaching.

 Encore!
 Jazz Sessions

 Wednesday, July 24, 2019 at 8:00 PM